GitLab integration overview

 At this time, the Free and Open Source setting is not currently supported, but there are plans to make this available in the future.

-When creating a project, an SSH key is created which is used to checkout code from your repo.
-Each configuration you create generates a new SSH key to access the code in the repo associated with that configuration.
+When creating a GitLab-based project in CircleCI, an SSH key is created, which is used to check out code from your repository.
+Each configuration you create generates a new SSH key to access the code in the repository associated with that configuration.
 At this time, only Additional SSH Keys are applicable to GitLab projects.

 Create GitLab SSH key